 We believe in the sacraments of the church

 established by Jesus Christ our Lord: the Lord's Supper and baptism by

 immersion as a symbol and witness of the new birth.
 These sacraments have

 no redemptive qualities but are powerful experiences in the life of the

 Welcome Worship Center began construction of a new building in 2017.
 The first Sunday Service in the new sanctuary was February 4, 2018.
-The dedication of the new building was March 18, 2018 with Bishop Ronald Wilson, special singing and a fellowship meal.
-We praise God for all of his blessings with this new building.
+The dedication of the new building was March 18, 2018.
+In May of 2021 it was completely paid for.
+We have no doubt it was something we could have only done with God.